 Paid Associate Staff positions are available to those who successfully complete two years of training with the Center.
 Associate status is not granted automatically, but is done on the basis of mutual desire between the Registered Intern and the Center, and our assessment of the Intern’s level of skill.

-All Interns are required to pay for their own Professional Liability Insurance and to be members of the California Association of Marriage and Family Therapists (CAMFT).
+All Trainees and Interns are required to pay for their own Professional Liability Insurance and to be members of the California Association of Marriage and Family Therapists (CAMFT).

 How to Apply to the Center for Creative Growth

-Note: Our next training cycle begins in September, 2018.
+Note: Our next training cycle begins in September/October, 2018.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 Our Training Program is available to Registered MFT and LPCC Interns, as well as MFT and LPCC Trainees.